 You’ll need to determine what your company’s competition will be in those markets, what specific challenges each market might provide, and how you might need to alter your products or business model to be successful in each potential market.

-As you research the feasibility of growing your business internationally, it’s easy to become overwhelmed with myriad of details and information you’ll need to consider.
+As you research the feasibility of growing your business internationally, it’s easy to become overwhelmed with the myriad of details and information you’ll need to consider.
 The good news is, if you see an opportunity to move forward into new global markets, there is an abundance of excellent resources available.

 Drafting your global business plan